-Don’t be fooled by charlatans, who have simply been chaotic cost cutters, without the support of principles and the other aspects which make lean so powerful.
+Don’t be fooled by charlatans, who have simply been chaotic cost cutters.
+These clowns do not understand the principles, or fundamental truths, and the other aspects which make lean so powerful.

 Success comes to those who take a systematic approach to the elimination of waste.